antonpetkoff/identifier-suggestion/README.md

 - [ ] Initialization
   - [ ] Check how the embedding layers and RNNs are initialized
   - [ ] Will Xavier or Random Normal initialization improve training time?

+- [ ] Try to replace the encoder with a Bidirectional LSTM

+- [ ] Use custom features like return type, parameters, class name, etc.

 - [x] Rewrite the Seq2Seq model without TensorFlow Addons
   - [x] Add Beam Search Decoder for making multiple suggestions